microsoft/Kusto-Query-Language/doc/base64_encode_fromarrayfunction.md

 ---
 title: base64_encode_fromarray() - Azure Data Explorer
-description: This article describes base64_encode_fromarray() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 03/11/2020
+description: Learn how to use the base64_encode_fromarray() function to encode a base64 string from a bytes array. ms.reviewer: alexans ms.topic: reference ms.date: 11/03/2022
 ---
 # base64_encode_fromarray()